bkardell/snaps/README.md

 Extra Fun: Pixel Perfect Regressions
 ====================================
-If you set the capture_path in your reftests, you can then use those captures to regression test against the same original snaps by simply adding a boolean regression property!
+If you set the capture_path in your reftests, you can then use those captures to regression test against by simply adding a boolean regression property!

 ```
 {